 It is my great honor to announce the first alpha release of 3omns, a new reimplementation of an old game idea.
 This implementation picks up where I left off with Bomns3 (which I abandoned after running into one too many Vala compiler bugs).
 Like the name Bomns itself, don’t expect the titular numbering scheme to make sense, here.

 With this alpha release, the state of 3omns could best be described as mostly functional.
 There are some features I’m already particularly proud of: the two big ones are bot AI and network play, both of which I’ll discuss in more depth below.
 There are many things left un- or half-implemented: you have to re-run the binary to start a new game, there’s no way to configure which keys control which player (and nothing beyond keyboard input) — I could go on and on.
 This release is meant to show off my progress thus far and to establish a direction for future work.
 Plus, 3omns is already fun, if I say so myself.
-For more details about implemented and planned features, see 3omns on github.
+For more details about implemented and planned features, see 3omns on gitlab.
 Below, I’ll discuss some noteworthy aspects of the game’s development thus far.

 Architecture & AI